QatarEnergy LNG

-Qatargas is the world's largest liquefied natural gas (LNG) company.
-It produces and supplies the globe with 77 million metric tonnes of LNG annually from across its seven ventures—Qatargas 1, Qatargas 2, Qatargas 3, Qatargas 4, RL1, RL2 and RL3.
+QatarEnergy LNG, formerly Qatargas, is the world's largest liquefied natural gas (LNG) company.
+It produces and supplies the globe with 77 million metric tonnes of LNG annually from across its seven ventures—QatarEnergy LNG N(1), QatarEnergy LNG N(2), QatarEnergy LNG N(3), QatarEnergy LNG N(4), RL1, RL2 and RL3.
 It is headquartered in Doha, Qatar, and maintains its upstream assets in Ras Laffan, Qatar.
-Natural gas is supplied to Qatargas's LNG trains from Qatar's North Field, by far the world's largest non-associated gas field.
+Natural gas is supplied to the company's LNG trains from Qatar's North Field, by far the world's largest non-associated gas field.
 It reached a record LNG production of 77 million tonnes per year in December 2010.
+According to Brand Finance, QatarEnergy LNG is the world's fastest growing oil and gas brand in 2023.

 History

+1984–2000

-Qatargas (Qatargas Liquefied Gas Company Limited) was established in 1984 as a joint venture between QatarEnergy, ExxonMobil and other partners.
+QatarEnergy LNG was established in 1984 as Qatargas (Qatargas Liquefied Gas Company Limited), a joint venture between QatarEnergy, ExxonMobil and other partners.
 In the following years the company began developing the North Field and erected the first three LNG trains (Train 1, 2 and 3) with a design capacity of 3.3 million tonnes per year each.
 The trains were built in 1996, 1997 and 1998 respectively.

 The company executed the first two major sales and purchase agreements with eight Japanese customers in 1992 and 1994, the company Chubu Electric Power being the largest.
 The contract guaranteed the delivery of 4 million tonnes of LNG per year to Chubu Electric and six million tonnes per year over a 25-year period for the eight customers.

 In 1993 Ras Laffan Liquefied Natural Gas Company was established as a subsidiary for the operation and maintenance of LNG and Helium production, and also operates as a subsidiary of QatarEnergy, based in Doha.
 The official foundation stone for Qatargas 1 was laid in 1994 and in 1995 another major contract with the Korea Gas Corporation (KOGAS) was signed, guaranteeing the supply of 2.4 million tonnes of LNG per year.
 Also, in 1995, the first offshore drilling operations were begun.
 In 1996 LNG production began.
 The first LNG carrier named Al Zubara was delivered to Qatargas in 1996.
 The first shipment of LNG was loaded and delivered to Japan in 1996 and Spain (Enagás) in 1997 from Ras Laffan Industrial City's port.
 In the same year, 1997, the then Emir Hamad bin Khalifa Al Thani inaugurated the Qatargas 1 LNG plant and facilities and the first sulfur plant launched operation (Sulfur Plant 1).
 2000 marked 10 million tonnes of LNG delivered to Japan since shipment commencement in 1996.